turingschool/mod-0-curriculum/setup-instructions.md

 ![Install Shell Commands](/images/install_shell_commands.jpg)

-To confirm that Atom is working from your command line, open a terminal with Spotlight search (`Command + Space`), type `terminal` and hit enter.
-Type `atom .` in your terminal.
-If it is setup correctly, the atom editor will automatically open.
+To confirm that Atom is working from your command line, complete the following steps:
+1. Open Terminal with Spotlight search (`Command + Space`), type `terminal` and hit enter.
+1. Type `atom .` in your terminal. **Be sure to include a space between `atom` and the `.`** If it is setup correctly, the atom editor will automatically open.

-If you get an error, make sure you've selected `Install Shell Commands` from the Atom menu.
+1. If you get an error, make sure you've selected `Install Shell Commands` from the Atom menu.

-If is _still_ not working, try entering this in the command line:
+1. If is _still_ not working, try entering this in the command line:

 ```
 ln -s /Applications/Atom.app/Contents/Resources/app/atom.sh /usr/local/bin/atom

 ```
-Try opening Atom from the command line again.
-If it's still not working, message one of the Turing staff, or mention this in your cohort channel.
+1. Try opening Atom from the command line/terminal by typing `atom .` If it's still not working, message one of the Turing staff, or mention this in your cohort channel.
 We'll get this squared away!

 Atom also offers a number of different options and packages that you can customize to your liking.
 [This](https://www.youtube.com/watch?v=WWwBQQOGllo&list=PLYzJdSdNWNqwNWlxz7bvu-lOYR0CFWQ4I) series of videos will walk you through many of them if you'd like to dive deeper.